What is Integrative Medicine? - Overview, Risks, and Benefits

 Complementary medicine refers to treatments based on the principles of naturopathic medicine that may be used as adjuncts to conventional medical treatments, which are not taught in medical schools.
 [6]

-Integrated medicine has a deeper meaning and mission, as it views the patient as a whole person, and focuses on health and healing rather than the symptomatic treatment of disease.
+Integrated medicine has a deeper meaning and mission, as it views the patient as a whole person and focuses on health and healing rather than merely treating symptoms of disease.
 [6]

-It values the importance of the doctor-patient relationship, focuses on the whole person, and makes use of all appropriate therapeutic approaches and disciplines to achieve optimal health.
+It values the importance of the doctor-patient relationship, focuses on the whole person, and utilises all appropriate therapeutic approaches and disciplines to achieve optimal health.
 [2]

-This approach is more likely to produce improved outcomes, including symptom relief, functional status, patient satisfaction, and possibly cost-effectiveness.
+This approach is more likely to yield improved outcomes, including symptom relief, enhanced functional status, increased patient satisfaction, and potentially, cost-effectiveness.
 [1]

 Despite the widespread use of complementary and alternative medicine practices, less than 40% of patients disclose this information to their general practitioner, which may indicate a patient’s reluctance to share their viewpoints.
 [1]